-If you are reading this in a room that is being cooled or heated by central air or you have cooked a meal today, you can thank a mechanical engineer.
-Mechanical engineering is relevant in most of our everyday lives.
-The buildings that we live in and the cars that we drive are feats of mechanical engineering.
+If you are reading this in a room that is being cooled or heated by central air (HVAC), you have cooked a meal today or you have driven or taken a ride in a car today, you can thank a mechanical engineer.
+The field of mechanical engineering is relevant in most of our everyday lives.
+The buildings that we live in and the cars that we drive are feats of mechanical design and technology.
 So, if you are looking for a career that is both challenging yet applicable to everyday life, think about earning a mechanical engineering degree.

 What Is Mechanical Engineering?